 Coldwater has had numerous teachers successfully complete the Ohio Resident Educator Program.
 The district currently has two resident educators on staff.
 They are as follows:

-Olivia Wenning, Intervention Specialist, Elementary
+Olivia Wenning, Elementary

 Ashley Klingshirn, Elementary